timothyckl/ucs/README.md

 # Unsupervised Coreset Selection

-An implementation of core-set selection in [Extending Contrastive Learning to Unsupervised Coreset Selection](https://arxiv.org/abs/2103.03574)
+An implementation of core-set selection for segmentation tasks.

 ## Install dependecies